The South32 Rottnest Channel Swim is a 19.7km open water swim from Cottesloe Beach to Rottnest Island held on Saturday, 26 February 2022.

 There’s a number of categories that you could be involved with on the day.
 Swim with friends or conquer it solo – find one that suits you here.

-Quick links for solo, duo and team swimmers
+Quick links for swimmers

 Whether you’re swimming alone or with friends, there’s a few things you need to know in order for the day to run smoothly for you and those around you.
 We’ve got all the important information you need to know for both the lead up to the event, and event day itself.